AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Uninsured Motorists

-Although there are an estimated 1.5 million uninsured drivers in Texas, drivers are not required to have uninsured or underinsured motorist coverage.3 However, Texas insurance providers are required to offer both uninsured and underinsured motorist coverage.
+Although an estimated 14 percent of drivers in Texas are uninsured, drivers are not required to have uninsured or underinsured motorist coverage.
+However, Texas insurance providers are required to offer both uninsured and underinsured motorist coverage2.

 In Texas, uninsured and underinsured motorist coverages can be stacked, meaning that you combine coverage limits for multiple vehicles.
 Texas allows stacking as long as it is across multiple policies.
 To get your combined coverage limit, multiply your uninsured/underinsured motorist limit by your number of cars.